MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-device-client-h/iothubdeviceclient-sendreportedstate.md

 );
 ```

-This API sends a report of the device's properties and their current values.

 ## Parameters
-* `iotHubClientHandle`The handle created by a call to the create function.
+* `iotHubClientHandle` The handle created by a call to the create function.

-* `reportedState`The current device property values to be 'reported' to the IoTHub.
+* `reportedState` The current device property values to be 'reported' to the IoTHub.

-* `reportedStateCallback`The callback specified by the device client to be called with the result of the transaction.
+* `reportedStateCallback` The callback specified by the device client to be called with the result of the transaction.

-* `userContextCallback`User specified context that will be provided to the callback.
+* `userContextCallback` User specified context that will be provided to the callback.
 This can be `NULL`.

 **NOTE:** The application behavior is undefined if the user calls the [IoTHubDeviceClient_Destroy](#iothub__device__client_8h_1a2991e03140462e9cc1606ccf25e8b412) function from within any callback.